jon-jacky/Piety/scripts/README.md

    can run in a "headless" mode with no console, as is needed in some embedded systems.

-- **ed**: Start Piety with the *pysht* shell and *ed* line editor tasks.  *Warning*: this script demonstrates one way to get console focus to switch between the two console tasks.
-The method it uses works, but is now deprecated.

-- **edd**: Start Piety with the *pysht* shell, *ed* line editor, and *edd* display editor tasks.
-This script demonstrates recommended coding style.
-It shows naming conventions for task, console, and command instances, and shows how to ensure that console focus is switched among the console tasks by using *console.Command*.
-    This script also shows how *ed* and *edd* provide two different user interfaces to the same editor state, so you can switch back and forth and keep the same buffers, cursor position, etc.
+- **edd**: Starts Piety with the *pysh* shell, *ed* line editor, and *edd* display editor tasks.
+Exhibits a coding style including naming conventions for task, console, and key instances.
+Demonstrates how *ed* and *edd* provide two different user interfaces to the same editor state, so you can switch back and forth and keep the same buffers, cursor position, etc.

 Revised December 2014